onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

 ---
 title: Getting started with image and video annotation in CVAT
-sidebar_label: Image and video annotation with CVAT
+sidebar_label: Getting started with image and video annotation
 description: Onepanel - vision AI automatic annotation
 ---